gaseri/website/docs/en/teaching/materials/llvm-clang.md

 InstalledDir: /home/vedranm/workspace/Development/llvm-project/builddir/./bin
 ```

 The `Target:` line specifies the default target triple containing the processor architecture, the processor sub-architecture (optional), the processor vendor, the operating system, the environment, and the object format (optional).
-Without additional parameters that would specify the architecture, we will be compiling the code for the host processor architecture ([x86-64](https://en.wikipedia.org/wiki/X86-64) in our case, also known as [AMD64](https://www.amd.com/system/files/TechDocs/24592.pdf) and [Intel EM64T](https://www.intel.com/content/www/us/en/support/articles/000005898/processors.html)), the host operating system (Linux in our case), and the host environment (GNU).
+In the absence of additional parameters spoecifying the architecture, we will compile the code for the host processor architecture ([x86-64](https://en.wikipedia.org/wiki/X86-64) in our case, also known as [AMD64](https://www.amd.com/system/files/TechDocs/24592.pdf) and [Intel EM64T](https://www.intel.com/content/www/us/en/support/articles/000005898/processors.html)), the host operating system (Linux in our case), and the host environment (GNU).
 Notice how the host processor vendor is unknown, as Clang compiled for x86-64 can be executed on both Intel and AMD processors.

 ## Creating executable files from the C/C++ source code